joschu/cgt/doc/index.rst

 With regard to previous work, CGT is most similar to Theano.
 However, CGT makes some core changes that necessitated a new codebase:

 1. C++/CUDA implementations of ops don't use the Python C-API.
-Furthermore, the computation graph is compiled into a datastructure that can be executed fully independently of python.
-Hence, multithreaded execution of the computation graphs is possible.
+Furthermore, the computation graph is compiled into a data-structure that can be executed fully independently of python.
+Hence, multithreaded execution is possible.
 2. Internally, CGT substantially revises the internal datastructures and compilation pipeline.
 The following practical benefits result:

 - Much faster graph simplification, which is designed carefully to take linear time in the size of the graph.
 - Most shape errors can be detected at graph construction time.

 CGT aims to make it easy to to construct large and complicated models, while ensuring that the resulting code is concise and closely resembles the underlying mathematical expressions.

 Installation
 ============